Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 In these moments, you have to release control and trust we are in "over our head."
 Beautifully over our head because trusting God is the best option as He pours over you.

 Corinthians 12:9, "But He said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
-Therefore I will boast all the more gladly about my weaknesses so that Christ's power may rest on me.
+Therefore I will boast more gladly about my weaknesses so that Christ's power may rest on me.
 That is why for Christ's sake, I delight in weaknesses, insults, hardships, persecutions, in difficulties.
 For when I am weak, then I am strong."

 It takes an Army of Believers to Rally a Big Storm